-The following table describes the potential payments and benefits our NEOs would be entitled to under our Select Severance Plan assuming their employment terminated on December 30, 2022, due to a triggering event, as defined in the Select Severance Plan.
+The following table describes the potential payments and benefits our NEOs would be entitled to under our Select Severance Plan assuming their employment terminated on December 29, 2023, due to a triggering event, as defined in the Select Severance Plan.
 See Compensation Discussion & Analysis - Change of Control, Severance, and Separation Obligations - Select Severance Plan for additional information.
-Paul Chhabra was excluded from the table below as, in connection with his resignation in 2022, he was not entitled to, and did not receive payment for, any amounts under our Select Severance Plan.